-Bread Pudding – a Low-Cost Winter Warmer
+Bread Pudding, a Low-Cost Winter Warmer

 Ingredients

-• Six slices bread
+• Six slices of bread

 • Four eggs beaten